horizontalsystems/Bitcoin-Explained-Guide/README.md

 There can exists at most 21 million Bitcoins with over 17 million Bitcoins already being in the market.
 The remaining part will be created by the network over the course of 130 years in manner described below.

 The system designed in a way where a certain number of Bitcoin added to the system roughly every 10 minutes.
 Those newly created Bitcoins are given away "randomly" to one of the parties.
-The process is not really random.... but for the sake of keeping things simple all you should understand is that a certain known number of Bitcoins are awarded to one of the network nodes every 10 minutes.
-The award goes to the node that is first to succesfully solve a mathematical problem.
+The process is not really random.... but for the sake of keeping things simple, all you should understand is that a certain known number of Bitcoins are awarded to one of the network nodes every 10 minutes.
+The award goes to the node that is the first to succesfully solve a mathematical problem.
 While all nodes are trying to solve it only the very first one gets the prize.

 Once the total Bitcoin count reaches 21 million noew new Bitcoins will be issued to the winning node.

 In conclusion, here are the essentials points you should know: